Mashiane/BANanoVuetifyAD/README.md

 Here we see what we can do with this library.

-Download an install Laragon: https://laragon.org/download/ This is a development server I use.
+If you dont have a webserver, download an install Laragon: https://laragon.org/download/ This is a development web server I use which is easy to use.

 Download B4J from here, https://www.idevaffiliate.com/33168/74.html